juanclopgar97/python_sharp/README.md

       self._location = value
 ```

-Code above shows how the *LocationChangingEventArgs* is created and stored in *locationEventArgs* variable in order to keep a reference to the object, once that is done, the *LocationChangingEventArgs* object is send to *\_on\_location_changing* method to execute internal and external logic (external logic will execute all subscribers that might change *cancel* property value), and at the end of the  *\_on\_location_changing* execution we can check the *locationEventArgs* variable to evaluate if the *LocationChangingEventArgs* object *cancel* property is *True* or *False*, with this value we can alter the code behaviour.
+Code above shows how the *LocationChangingEventArgs* is created and stored in *locationEventArgs* variable in order to keep a reference to the object, once that is done, the *LocationChangingEventArgs* object is send to *\_on\_location_changing* method to execute internal and external logic (external logic will execute all subscribers that might change *cancel* property value), and at the end of the  *\_on\_location_changing* execution we can check the *locationEventArgs* variable to evaluate if the *LocationChangingEventArgs* object *cancel* property is *True* or *False*, with this value we can alter the code behavior.
 For this particular example *cancel* property is being use to determine if the person should change its location or not

 ##### Implementation summary

-In the Implementation section there were examples about how to implement every single "flavor"/type of event, however the subcribers shown in those examples where a simple function that matches the event signature to keep the examples as understanding as possible.
+In the Implementation section there were examples about how to implement every single "flavor"/type of event, however the subscribers shown in those examples where a simple function that matches the event signature to keep the examples as understanding as possible.

 It is important to remember that:

-- A subscriber can be subscribed to diferent event signatures
+- A subscriber can be subscribed to different event signatures
 - you can subscribe any callable to an event: function, method, class with \_\_call\_\_ implemented or even another delegate.
-- When a class contains a callable that is going to be subscribed to an event, and the subscription (+= operator over the event) is going to happen inside of the same class, is **HIGHLY RECOMMENDED** to keep the subscriber protected with "_" at the begging of the subscriber identifier if the logic contained there is only of the class interest (only the class makes use of that logic).
+- When a class contains a callable that is going to be subscribed to an event, and the subscription (+= operator over the event) is going to happen inside of the same class, is **HIGHLY RECOMMENDED** to keep the subscriber protected with "_" at the beginning of the subscriber identifier if the logic contained there is only of the class interest (only the class makes use of that logic).

 ### Static events